Travel guides to SpainGuide to Badajoz

 Badajoz

-Badajoz is the largest province in Spain (21,600 sq. km.) and one of the least densly populated.
-Aswell as bordering with Portugal in the West, Badajoz borders with Caceres in the North, Huelva, Sevilla and Cordoba in the South, and Ciudad Real and Toledo in the East.
+Aswell as bordering with Portugal in the West, Badajoz borders with Cáceres in the North, Huelva, Sevilla and Cordoba in the South, and Ciudad Real and Toledo in the East.
 Today Badajoz's economy is based on farming and, increasingly, tourism.

-Because of its location, all the different cultures throughout Spanish history passed through Badajoz, but the province's enjoyed its peak of influence and power during the Roman Empire, when the Romans converted Merida into one of the Empire's most important capital cities.
+Because of its location, all the different cultures throughout Spanish history passed through Badajoz, but the province's enjoyed its peak of influence and power during the Roman Empire, when the Romans Badajozconverted Merida into one of the Empire's most important capital cities.
 After the Visigod period, the Moors invaded Spain and the Ibn-al-Aftas dynasty established a great cultural and scientific centre.
 When the Christians regained control under Alfonso IX, many of the explorers who set out to conquer the New World were from Badajoz (Hernan Cortes, Vasco Nuñez de Balboa, Hernando de Soto, Valdivia, Alvarado....).

 Badajoz capital city